panosc-eu/panosc/Work Packages/WP7 Sustainability/project meetings/2020-09-09/Minutes.md

 ### Actions

-[x] Contact Tiziana Ferrari from EGI and propose her to contribute in WP 7 (Ornela) [ ] Share the milestones and work breakdown with the project management (Jordi).
-(Ornela) [x] share with the WP members an improved version of the [template for the costs collection] (https://github.com/panosc-eu/panosc/tree/master/Work%20Packages/WP7%20Sustainability/Task%207.2%20Metrics%20and%20cost%20for%20the%20Photon%20and%20Neutron%20community%20EOSC).
+- [x] Contact Tiziana Ferrari from EGI and propose her to contribute in WP 7 (Ornela)
+- [ ] Share the milestones and work breakdown with the project management (Jordi).
+(Ornela)
+- [x] share with the WP members an improved version of the [template for the costs collection](https://github.com/panosc-eu/panosc/tree/master/Work%20Packages/WP7%20Sustainability/Task%207.2%20Metrics%20and%20cost%20for%20the%20Photon%20and%20Neutron%20community%20EOSC).
 (Rudolf, Jean-Francois)
-[ ] Analyse the cost collection template in view of the following sub-task (Florian)
+- [ ] Analyse the cost collection template in view of the following sub-task (Florian)